adactio/TheSession-patterns/src/docs/01-index.md

 ---
 label: Overview
-title: Welcome to your Component Library
+title: Patterns for The Session
 ---

-This is the overview page for your Component Library.
-It can be edited at `src/docs/01-index.md`.
+This is a collection of the front-end patterns used on [The Session](https://thesession.org).

+They've been split up into progressively larger patterns.